dustinpfister/blog_posts/_posts/lodash_wrapper_methods.md

 ## 2 - What is going on with lodash and wrapping of native javaScript methods

-When I looked over a [late version of lodash \(4.17.15\)](https://raw.githubusercontent.com/lodash/lodash/4.17.15-npm/core.js) I have come across the use of and internal baseEach method that looks like this.
+When I looked over a [late version of lodash \(4.17.15\)](https://raw.githubusercontent.com/lodash/lodash/4.17.15-npm/core.js) as of this writing at least, I have come across the use of and internal baseEach method.
+This base for each method looks like this.

 ```js
 // Add `Array` methods to `lodash.prototype`.